 Today we just released our first official campaign, #YouCanLearnAnything, based on the science of growth mindset.
-The whole thing was directed by Angus Wall (who worked on The Social Network, The Curious Case of Benjamin Button, Fight Club, and TheGirl with the Dragon Tattoo), with footage from volunteers from literally everywhere.
+The ad spot was directed by Angus Wall (who worked on The Social Network, The Curious Case of Benjamin Button, Fight Club, and TheGirl with the Dragon Tattoo), with footage from volunteers from literally everywhere.
 People submitted their footage just because they were so passionate about the movement and wanted to be a part of it, no compensation required.
 Love love love the message — I feel like it’s the heart of everything we stand for.

 Found my old journal from high school.
 Oh man, so embarrassing.
 Still, I really miss drawing people.
 I can’t remember the last time I really soaked in the details of someone — the curve of their lip, the way their skin dimples over bones.
 How many small things have I overlooked about people just because I wasn’t paying close enough attention?